2X MATCH: BREAKING NEWS: BCRF-Supported COMET Trial Reports Promising Early Results on Active Monitoring for DCIS

 Progress thus far

 The overarching goal of the project is to improve the monitoring of women with an inherited predisposition to breast cancer.
 Dr. Robson’s earlier BCRF-supported work identified a number of genetic modifiers of breast cancer risk that can be combined into a polygenic risk score (PRS).
 The PRS also measures risk associated with BRCA1 or 2 mutations.
-Now, Dr. Robson is conducting a study to see whether giving women PRS-adjusted risk estimates helps them feel more comfortable with their prevention decisions.
-Fellow BCRF investigators Drs.
-Susan Domchek and Judy Garber are now also enrolling patients in the study to increase the number of participants.
+Now, Dr. Robson, in collaboration with BCRF investigators Drs.
+Susan Domchek and Judy Garber, is conducting a study to see whether giving women PRS-adjusted risk estimates helps them feel more comfortable with their prevention decisions.
+This project has now completed accrual, with 353 women enrolled across three sites.
+Dr. Robson and team are now evaluating the impact of personalized information on decision making.

 What’s next